GitKJ123/AdvNP/README.md

 ## How to use

 1. Build the environment
-2. Prepare folders which contains watermark samples
 2. Models are available at  https://drive.google.com/file/d/1RxKx6GvVCRjn-piMawZH6YR13sUdzb7Z/view?usp=sharing
-3. Relight pics in single folder: run **relight_single_folder.py**
+3. Add naturalness aware perturbations to data in single folder: run **relight_single_folder.py**
-4. Relight pics in multiple folder : run **relight_multi_folder.py**
+4. Add naturalness aware perturbations to data in multiple folders : run **relight_multi_folder.py**
-5. You can adjust the SH-light directions in folder **target lightings** to get better attack rate and balance between preserving funcionality  to fit your tasks, different lighting direction may lead to various attack results.
+5. You can adjust the SH-light directions in folder **target lightings** to get better attack rate and balance between preserving funcionality  to fit your tasks, different lighting directions may lead to various attack results.

 ## Related work

-We use some code from the original  [Shadow-Mask-Face-Relighting](https://github.com/andrewhou1/Shadow-Mask-Face-Relighting) which is a brilliant work
+We use some code from the original  [Shadow-Mask-Face-Relighting](https://github.com/andrewhou1/Shadow-Mask-Face-Relighting) which is a brilliant work.